RedHat-Middleware-Workshops/dayinthelife-integration/docs/labs/developer-track/lab04/README.md

     ![00-verify-wsdl.png](images/00-verify-wsdl.png "Verify WSDL")

 1. Return to your Eclipse Che workspace and open the `dayintelife-import/location-soap2rest` project.
 Open the `pom.xml` file and scroll to the bottom.
 Uncomment out the `cxf-codegen-plugin` entry at the bottom.
-Update the `<wsdl>` entry with your fully qualified WSDL URL e.g. `http://location-soap-simon-dev.apps.52d6.openshift.opentlc.com/ws/location?wsdl`.
+Update the `<wsdl>` entry with your fully qualified WSDL URL e.g. `http://location-soap-userX.dil.opentry.me/ws/location?wsdl`. *Be sure to replace userX with your username.*

     ![00-uncomment-codegen.png](images/00-uncomment-codegen.png "Uncomment codegen plugin")